 10 - I'm a supervisor.
 What should I do if I learn of an incident informally (i.e. workplace or classroom rumors)?

-As a supervisor, if you learn about an incident of discrimination, harassment, retaliation, or sexual misconduct from a member of the University community (including visitors) you are required to immediately report the information to our office.
+As a supervisor, if you learn about an incident of discrimination, harassment, retaliation, or sexual misconduct from a member of the University community (including visitors) you are required to immediately report the information to our office via the Case IQ portal.
 EO/TIX can then determine the most appropriate response depending on the nature of the information you have reported.

 11 - What should I do if I witness inappropriate conduct?

-Students who witness incidents or discrimination, harassment, retaliation, or sexual misconduct, or become aware of such behavior, are strongly encouraged to report the behavior to EO/TIX.
+Students who witness incidents of discrimination, harassment, retaliation, or sexual misconduct, or become aware of such behavior, are strongly encouraged to report the behavior to EO/TIX via the Case IQ portal.
 The University of North Texas is committed to the elimination and prevention of discrimination, harassment, retaliation, and sexual misconduct on our campus, and therefore seeks the assistance of students to report such incidents.

-Staff, faculty, administrators, teaching assistants, graduate assistants, research assistants, and other designated University representatives are required to report to EO/TIX all incidents of harassment, discrimination, retaliation, and sexual misconduct that are brought to their attention by others, reported directly to them, or witnessed by them.
+Full-time employees (i.e. faculty and staff members) and other designated University representatives are required to report to EO/TIX all incidents of harassment, discrimination, retaliation, and sexual misconduct that are brought to their attention by others, reported directly to them, or witnessed by them via the Case IQ portal.

 12 - What happens when I file a complaint?